papagorgio23/ai_sports_interview/example/README.md

 - RMSE: 13.45531
 - ACCURACY: 53.9%

-I chose ROI as the primary metric because we want to make money here...
+I chose ROI as the primary metric because we want to make money here... however there are some other metrics that should be considered.